 Authentication

-REL-IDverify APIs require valid authentication to access any endpoint.
+Ditto IDVerify APIs require valid authentication to access any endpoint.
 The authentication is provided via the Authorization header in each API request.
-REL-IDverify supports two types of authentication schemes:
+Ditto IDVerify supports two types of authentication schemes:

 1. 🧾 Basic Authentication